 5. Responsibility

-a.
+- a.
 Early contacts with prospective foreign participants are helpful in ensuring that all possibilities for cooperation are assessed, and in determining the feasibility of both foreign and U.S. support for international cooperative activities.
-All contacts with potential foreign participants in international cooperation will be referred promptly to the Office of International and Interagency Relations (OIIR), NASA Headquarters, for coordination both within NASA and with other U.S. Government agencies, in conjunction with the appropriate Mission Directorate(s).

-b.
-The OIIR shall:
+All contacts with potential foreign participants in international cooperation will be referred promptly to the Office of International and Interagency Relations (OIIR), NASA Headquarters, for coordination both within NASA and with other U.S. Government agencies, in conjunction with the revelant Mission Directorate(s) or organization(s). - b.
+The OIIR shall: - (1) coordinate with the Office of General Counsel and the Office of the Chief Financial Officer to ensure that all international cooperation is consistent with relevant law, policy, and the notification requirements of the Office of Management and Budget. - (2) ensure that all international cooperation is consistent with Administration policy - (3) work with the cognizant Mission Directorate in considering and developing and formalizing proposals for international cooperation and embodying them in an agreement covering the specific elements of the undertaking.

-(1) coordinate with the Office of General Counsel and the Office of the Chief Financial Officer to ensure that all international cooperation is consistent with relevant law. policy, and the notification requirements of the Office of Management and Budget.
-(2) ensure that all international cooperation is consistent with Administration policy (3) work with the cognizant Mission Directorate in considering and developing and formalizing proposals for international cooperation and embodying them in an agreement covering the specific elements of the undertaking. c.
-Discussions and negotiations will be conducted jointly by the Mission Directorate and the OIIR.
-In this joint effort, the cognizant Mission Directorate will be responsible for determination of technical, scientific, and programmatic desirability, feasibility, content, cost impact, timing, adquacy of the proposed management structure, and policy related to specific programmatic aspects of the cooperation, including safety and mission assurance requirements.
+c.
+Discussions and negotiations of international cooperative activities (including all associated agreements and documentation) will be conducted by OIIR in consultation with the relevant Mission Directorate(s) or organization(s).
+The relevant Mission Directorate(s) or organization(s) will be responsible for determination of technical, scientific, and programmatic desirability, feasibility, content, cost impact, timing, adequacy of the proposed management structure, and policy related to specific programmatic aspects of the cooperation, including safety and mission assurance requirements.
 OIIR will be responsible for policy aspects from the Administration's and Agency's perspective, the negotiating framework and all coordination related thereto.

-Verify Current version before use at: http://nodis3.gsfc.nasa.gov/ 6.
-Delegation of Authority None.
+6. Delegation of Authority